 - Emails or tasks become cards;

 - Centralized work: all your tasks and emails stay in one place;

 - Keeping teams well aligned: it helps everyone to understand on what step work is;

 - Your team becomes faster;

-Step-by-step guide to use your Gmail Shared Inbox
+A step-by-step guide to using your Gmail Shared Inbox

 Don’t overthink Shared Inboxes, they’re actually quite simple to set up.
 To turn Gmail into it, you’ll need the following steps: